-As each bank has its own operating mode it may happen that the refund is put on hold because the card has expired or is cancelled, in this case the customer has to reach out to his bank.
+Since each bank has its own way of operating, it may happen that the refund is put on hold or blocked because the card has expired or is cancelled.
+In this case, the customer must reach out to their bank.

-When a refund is initiated, the refunded payment will not be affected, and will stay in the processed status.
-A refund object is created with an initial processing status.
-After settlement, the refund will move to the processed status.
+When a refund is initiated, the original payment will not be affected, and will stay in the processed status.
+A separate refund object is created with an initial processing status.
+After settlement, the refund payment will move to the processed status.